Applied Energy Laboratory

 Outside funding and support:

 A variety of teaching grants, research projects, and industry partnerships have supported ongoing laboratory development.
-Recent partnerships with ASHRAE, Automated Logic, Grundfos, Belimo, and GE have created a state-of-the-art heat pump assisted solar thermal loop that supports teaching and research into Net Zero Energy Buildings (NZEB).
-The Purdue Energy Office also assists the AEL by providing technical advice on laboratory projects and part-time employment opportunities for graduate and undergraduate students.
+Recent partnerships with ASHRAE, Automated Logic, Grundfos, Belimo, Water Furnace, and Rheem have created a state-of-the-art heat pump assisted solar thermal loop that supports teaching and research into Net Zero Energy Buildings (NZEB).